Alabama Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Alabama

-Alabama lets both the landlord or tenant terminate a month-to-month lease with at least 30 days of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Alabama lets either a landlord or tenant terminate a month-to-month lease on at least 30 days of advance notice.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

-Alabama requires written notice to end a month-to-month lease.
-Notice must typically be either hand-delivered or mailed to the party’s address of record, sometimes with prepaid postage.
+Alabama requires written notice to end month-to-month leases.
+Notice in most cases has to be either hand-delivered or mailed to the other party’s address of record (sometimes with prepaid postage).

 Required Notice To Raise the Rent on an Alabama Month-to-Month Lease

-Alabama requires that notice for a rental increase be delivered in writing, but doesn’t specify a particular timeframe for that notice.
-This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes, which in Alabama is 30 days.
+Alabama requires written advance notice for a rental increase, but doesn’t specify a particular timeframe for that notice.
+This means in most cases it’s reasonable for a landlord to keep the same standard notice provided for termination or other major lease changes.
+In Alabama, this is 30 days.

 Eviction in Alabama Month-to-Month Rentals

-Alabama tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Alabama tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Alabama typically take up to a month.

 For more information on the eviction process in Alabama, click here.